luiswirth/bsc-thesis/src/introduction.typ

 hard-coded to 3 dimensions and rely on vector proxies instead of actual differential forms and exterior algebra.
-Furthermore almost all implementations make use of global coordinates on the manifolds, therefore relying on embeddings instead of the intrinisc geometry nature of the manifold.
+Furthermore almost all implementations make use of global coordinates on the manifolds, therefore relying on embeddings instead of the intrinsic geometry nature of the manifold.

 This thesis takes a different approach to implementation of FEM.